0% INTEREST FOR 18 MONTHS!

 This is the moment you’ve been waiting for — the grand reveal of your new cabinet doors and drawer fronts!
 If you opted for unfinished doors, now is the time to be creative and paint or stain them to match your desired aesthetic.
 Two coats of paint or stain will ensure a rich, even finish that complements your kitchen’s style.

 Once your doors and drawer fronts are ready for their debut, it’s time to install them using the existing hinge plates or new cup hinges.
-If you’re replacing old, worn-out hinges, cup hinges are a fantastic option, offering both style and functionality.
 Before attaching the drawer fronts, measure the distance from the drawer box to the face frame drawer rail to ensure they are properly aligned.
 Make sure your doors and drawer fronts are carefully aligned before securing them with screws.
-A level will be your best friend here, ensuring everything is perfectly straight and true

 Prep and Install the New Doors and Drawer Fronts